-Heather McDonald (Heathrose Research) and Suzy Morrissey (Victoria University of Wellington)
+Suzy Morrissey (Victoria University of Wellington)

-April 2018
+April 2019

-For comparisons with other countries in this review on leave provision and early childhood education and care services, please see the cross-country tables at the front of the review (also available individually on the Leave Network website).
+For comparisons with other countries in this review on leave provision and early childhood education and care services, please see the cross- country tables at the front of the review (also available individually on the Leave Network website).
 To contact authors of country notes, see the members page on the Leave Network website.

 1. Current leave and other employment-related policies to support parents a.
-Primary Carer leave (paid Parental leave, previously termed 'Maternity leave': see 'note on terminology') (responsibility of the Ministry for Business, Innovation and Employment, with the Inland Revenue as delivery agent for payment)
+Primary carer leave (paid Parental leave, previously termed 'Maternity leave': see 'note on terminology') (responsibility of the Ministry for Business, Innovation and Employment, with the Inland Revenue as delivery agent for payment)

-Note on terminology: In the New Zealand country note 'Parental leave' is used as a generic term to cover 'Primary carer' and 'Partner' and 'Extended' leaves and related payments for new parents and eligible carers.
+Note on terminology: In the New Zealand country note, 'Parental leave' is used as a generic term to cover 'primary carer,' 'partner' and 'extended' leaves, as well as related payments for new parents and eligible carers.